Sample Language for Performance Evaluations During COVID-19

 Estimated reading time: 2 min

-Struggling with the exact language to use when giving feedback for your 2020 performance evaluations?
+Struggling with the exact language to use when giving feedback in performance evaluations during pandemic times?
 Check out our samples below!

 |The low performer falling further off track, or the solid performer who had some dips